-I take an interdisciplinary approach to course design, and my classes -- undergrad and graduate -- attracted students from across campus.
-I had the pleasure of chairing two Ph.D. committees in Interdisciplinary Ecology and serving on eight others in that field as well as anthropology, sociology, and religion, in addition to six in political science.
-As a core faculty affiliate for UF's IGERT program in Water, Wetlands, and Watersheds, I worked with four cohorts of graduate fellows, in disciplines ranging from soil and water science to religion.
-Teaching social-science concepts and modes of analysis to students with diverse aptitudes and knowledge bases, and mostly with little to no social-science background, was a challenging but deeply rewarding learning experience for me.
+As in my research, I take an interdisciplinary approach to course design, and my classes -- undergrad and graduate -- attracted students from across campus.
+As a core faculty affiliate for a National Science Foundation Integrative Graduate Education and Research Traineeship (IGERT) program in Adaptive Management of Water, Wetlands, and Watersheds, I worked with four cohorts of graduate fellows, in disciplines ranging from soil and water science to religion.
+Teaching social-science concepts and modes of analysis to students with diverse aptitudes and knowledge bases, and mostly with little to no background in the social sciences or humanities, was a challenging but deeply rewarding learning experience for me.
 It strengthened my commitment to bridging the communicative divides between the biophysical sciences, social sciences, and humanities that can, all too often, hinder efforts at interdisciplinary teaching and scholarship.

 Selected emails from former students: